RanbirAulakh/Automated-Detection-of-Vulnerabilities/README.md

   -v , --vulnerability
                         Vulnerabilities Choices.
 See below...
   -u , --url            Website you want to attack
-  -f FILE, --file FILE  Specific textfiles to use for attacking.
+  -f , --file   Specific textfiles to use for attacking.
 Otherwise will use defaults.
   -d, --debug           Enabled Debugging, otherwise Info

 Vulnerability supports the following (multiple vulnerabilities? seperate by comma):